newjersey/navigator.business.nj.gov/content/src/fundings/nj-ignite.md

   - technology
   - life-sciences
   - other-services
-openDate: ""
-dueDate: ""
+publishStageArchive: ""
 descriptionMd: NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.
-summaryDescriptionMd: >-
-  NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.
 ---

 ## Eligibility